awsdocs/nice-dcv-admin-guide/doc_source/manage-printer.md

    If the line appears in the configuration file, the installation is complete\.
 Continue to the next step\.

-   If the line does not appear in the configuration file, add it manually in the following format and then save and close the file\.
+   If the line doesn't appear in the configuration file, add it manually in the following format and then save and close the file\.

    ```
    SystemGroup printer_admin_groupname
    ```

-1. \(SUSE Linux Enterprise only\) Make sure that the printer administrator group has permission to read the cups local certificate, which is located in the following directory: `/var/run/cups/certs/`\.
+1. \(SUSE Linux Enterprise only\) Make sure that the printer administrator group has permission to read the cups local certificate\.
+This certificate is located in the following directory: `/var/run/cups/certs/`\.
 For example, if your printer administrator group is named `lpadmin`, run the following command:

    ```
    $ sudo chgrp -R lpadmin /var/run/cups/certs/ && chmod g+x /var/run/cups/certs